 Take these five simple steps to prevent gingivitis and to maintain good oral health:

 Brush your teeth and tongue twice a day with toothpaste and floss once a day to remove plaque between teeth.
+After flossing, roll it up in a tiny ball and put it in the garbage.
+Never flush floss down the toilet.
 When choosing oral health care products, check for the Canadian Dental Association (CDA) Seal of Recognition.

 Products bearing this Seal have been reviewed by CDA and have demonstrated specific oral health benefits.